WHenderson/ex-json-schema/documentation/json-schema-core.md

 }
 ```

-In this example, "nested" and "alsoNested" are subschemas, and "root" is a root schema.
+In this example, `nested` and `alsoNested` are subschemas, and `root` is a root schema.

 ### 3.5.
 JSON Schema primitive types

 JSON Schema defines seven primitive types for JSON values:

 - array
-A JSON array.
+ - A JSON array.

 - boolean
-A JSON boolean.
+ - A JSON boolean.

 - integer
-A JSON number without a fraction or exponent part.
+ - A JSON number without a fraction or exponent part.

 - number
-Any JSON number.
+ - Any JSON number.
 Number includes integer.

 - null
-The JSON null value.
+ - The JSON null value.

 - object
-A JSON object.
+ - A JSON object.

 - string
-A JSON string.
+ - A JSON string.

 ### 3.6.
 JSON value equality